 - Follow the CDC advice on protecting your family and home. cdc.gov/coronavirus/2019-ncov/prepare/protect-home.html

 - Updated communications will appear on freedommortgage.com, as additional information becomes available.
-COVID-19 related FAQs will also be updated as additional information because available and can be found here.
+COVID-19 related FAQs will also be updated as additional information becomes available and can be found here.